UK Government Agency

-Thankfully that kind of mail is quite rare, but that means the mail handlers and other staff who sift through the hundreds of letters that arrive each day have to maintain extraordinarily high levels of concentration every time the post rolls in.
+Thankfully that kind of mail is quite rare, but it does come in.
+And it means the mail handlers and other staff who sift through the hundreds of letters that arrive each day have to maintain extraordinarily high levels of concentration every time the post arrives.

-After all, miss just one nefarious package and it could be ‘Guy Fawkes eat your heart out’ time.
+After all, miss just one dodgy package and it could be ‘Guy Fawkes eat your heart out’ time.

 The big question

-How could we make sure the risk of dangerous packages stayed top-of-mind so employees who look after the post never once let a bad parcel slip through the net?
+How could we make sure the risk of dangerous packages stayed top-of-mind so the post team never let a bad parcel slip through the net?

 A selection of design materials we delivered – like screensavers, posters, infographics and guides

 The key was to make the idea of a dangerous package easier to recall.

 We tend to think of plane travel as being quite dangerous because pretty much every air disaster is reported in the news.
 The images of those disasters each get etched into our minds.

 But the truth is more than 200,000 flights take off and land every day, and the amount of plane crashes we see is about 0.18 per million.

 The risk is tiny, in other words.
 And yet we feel it isn’t.